Anime Fan #1: This anime is pretty good, but this girl's outfit is super annoying. The fanservice is really obnoxious.

 - Parodied in MAD`s parody of Watchmen, where Big Figure and his goons attempt to work out what's going to happen next by analyzing the comic's 'direct, concomitant parallelisms' as pertaining to an owl mask on a previous page.
 They come up with lots of deep, meaningful suggestions, but are cut off by Nite Owl's Owlship crashing through the wall◊.

 - Somebody came up with the idea that the Fantastic Four represent the four elements (Thing is Earth, Invisible Woman is Air, Human Torch is Fire (duh), and Mr. Fantastic is Water).
 This sounds like something that was developed retroactively.
 Stan Lee has no problem with being labeled a genius, so he hasn't discouraged this.
 It's lampshaded in the "Ultimate" version.
-The specific reasons why are in their entry in Four Element Ensemble
+The specific reasons why are in their entry in Four-Element Ensemble.
+When John Byrne took over the title in the 80s, one of his first issues features the Four fighting four elementals, who were ordered not to face their counterparts, thus making the mapping explicit.
+Neil Gaiman later took advantage of the scheme for his Marvel 1602 version of the Fantastic Four.

-- In an in-universe example, in Equestria: A History Revealed, the Lemony Narrator considers everything to be a symbol.
+- In an in-universe example, in Equestria: A History Revealed, the Lemony Narrator considers everything to be a symbol, such as religious allegory.
 Even certain word choice from ancient sources.
 She spent three paragraphs analyzing the meaning behind the inclusion of the word hellfire before concluding that it meant an evil fire.

 - The more popular theories behind Toy Story 3 are that the film explores the Living Toys version of damn near every kind of afterlife imaginable.
 Heaven, Fire and Brimstone Hell, Purgatory, Limbo, The Nothing After Death, Reincarnation, Warrior Heaven, Ironic Hell... it's like they didn't want to leave anyone out.